 - b.
-The NOEC (No Observed Lethal Effect Concentration) is defined as the greatest effluent dilution at and below which lethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
-Acute test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution. - c.
-This permit may be reopened to require whole effluent toxicity limits, chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity. - d.
-Test failure is defined as a demonstration of statistically significant lethal effects to a test species at or below the effluent critical dilution.
+The NOEC (No Observed Lethal Effect Concentration) is herein defined as the greatest effluent dilution at and below which lethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
+Acute test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution - c.
+This permit may be reopened to require WET limits, chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity.